Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Experience with your particular cultural mix is helpful in determining what group norms are needed.
 Changing the cultural mix might necessitate changing the norms.

 One last suggestion.
 Collaborate with other teams to exchange insights.
 Exchanging with other teams any experiences, insights, or ideas for norms can accelerate group learning about what norms are most helpful.
 There's no point in replicating difficulties that other groups have already resolved.
-First in this series Go to top Top Next issue: Meta-Debate at Work Next Issue
+Toxic Conflict at Work First issue in this series Go to top Top Next issue: Meta-Debate at Work Next Issue

 101 Tips for Managing Conflict Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!